Optimal consumption under loss-averse multiplicative habit-formation preferences

-In \cite{VanBilsen2020}, a geometric specification of habit formation process is considered that $d\log(H_t)=\rho(\log C_t -\log H_t)$, allowing them to derive a closed-form approximation of the optimal consumption control under multiplicative habit formation.
-Using the same geometric form of the habit formation process as in \cite{VanBilsen2020}, \cite{Kam22} further develop the duality result under power utility on the strength of Fenchel duality theorem and a change of variables.
-Moreover, \cite{ABY22} and \cite{ABY23} recently propose and study a new variation of multiplicative habit formation $U(C_t/H_t)$ by mandating the additional habit constraint $C_t\ge \alpha H_t$ with a constant parameter $\alpha\in[0,1]$ into the set of admissible portfolio-consumption strategies.
-Due to the control constraint, similar to previous studies on linear habit formation, the initial wealth in \cite{ABY22} and \cite{ABY23} also needs to stay above a proportion of the initial habit level for the well-posedness of the problem.
+In \cite{VanBilsen2020}, the authors replaced the common habit process \cref{eq:HABIT} with an alternative geometric specification $d\log(H_t)=\rho(\log C_t -\log H_t)$ and then considered the optimal lifetime consumption problem with a power-type multiplicative habit formation utility.
+Using the geometric specification of the habit process, they derived an approximate optimal consumption control in closed-form.
+To obtain the approximate control, however, they rely on a linear approximation of their budget constraint (see Section III.C therein for details) that relies on the optimal consumption-to-habit ratio to be around 1.
+In other words, the validity of their results rely on $C_t/H_t\approx 1$.
+Using the same geometric form of the habit formation process as in \cite{VanBilsen2020}, \cite{Kam22} further develop a duality result under power-type multiplicative habit formation utility.